Vittek444/english-for-designers/self-presentation/index.md

 ![Design showcase about homepage, scan page, tickets page and contact page.](Frame 9.jpg) *Description of the design process of the mobile application.
 The project included user research, defining the logical structure of the app, and creating an interactive prototype in Figma.
-The design focuses on clarity, usability, and accessibility for a wide range of users and mockups of the design itself.*
+The design focuses on clarity, usability, and accessibility for a wide range of users and mockups of the design itself.
+My application is divided into four main sections: Home page, Scan, Tickets, and the user’s personal profile.
+On the Home page, users can find information about current exhibitions, selected significant artworks from ongoing exhibitions, an educational section, and contact information.
+The Scan section allows users to scan an artwork in the gallery to access detailed information about the piece.
+This section also explains how to correctly scan the artwork to ensure accurate results.
+Tickets section that allows users to purchase tickets online in a quick and convenient way.
+The user profile section allows users to set a profile picture and a background image.
+It includes an overview of purchased tickets with their QR codes, a history of scanned artworks, and contact information.*

 ![Mockup showing educational part of my app.](Frame 10.jpg) *Mockup showing an educational partf of my application where people can find more informations about specific art style or movement with most popular paintings.*